-Fresh flowers are definitely one of my essential luxuries.
-If you, like me, baulk at the price of commercial florists and are worried about being put on the neighbourhood watch list for stealing flowers (again) from your local park, why not pop down to the Prince Edward flower market?
-Here are my top tips for navigating the flower market, which will help you bring home as many flowers as your can carry while saving the rest of your cash for those other essential luxuries…
+Fresh flowers are definitely one of our essential luxuries.
+If you, like us, baulk at the price of commercial florists and are worried about being put on the neighbourhood watch list for stealing flowers (again) from your local park, why not pop down to the Prince Edward flower market?
+Here are our top tips for navigating the flower market, which will help you bring home as many flowers as your can carry while saving the rest of your cash for those other essential luxuries…

 Befriend your florist wholesaler and find out when new stock comes in so that you can enjoy your flowers at their freshest for longer (and of course get first pick!).
 For example, at Brighten florist, flowers from Holland arrive on Wednesday and Japanese stock arrives weekly on Fridays.
 Two stores down, the shop overseen by a gorgeous mini dachshund gets their fresh stock in every Thursday.

 Look around first and keep an eye out for what is in season for the best bargains.
 Can’t tell a weed from a flower?
 Don’t worry!
 You’ll know what is in season because you will see it at every market stall.